-One of the key decisions facing HR leaders today is how to retain their people.
-At a time when organizations around the world are struggling with market ups and downs alongside this "Great Resignation," it's never been more important for HR to put people and teams first.
+One of the key decisions facing HR leaders today is how to retain employees.
+At a time when organizations around the world are struggling with this "Great Resignation," the importance of progressive HR that puts people and teams first is paramount.

 Nirit Peled-Muntz, chief people officer of HiBob, agrees that people and teams pave the way for an organization's success.
 She also reminds HR leaders that for their individual and professional success, they must ensure that as people ops professionals they're doing what they love-and everything else will follow.
 If you're leading progressive HR, you need to make sure you're passionate about people.
 It's important that you like investing in, interacting with, and nurturing people.
 The simple act of saying "thank you" shows a strong sense of appreciation.
 People grow and work more effectively when they know they're appreciated.
 I always make sure I surround myself with smart, energetic, and passionate people who I believe can achieve their goals and who I can learn from.
 Just as HR leaders should be innovative, they should make sure people on their team feel comfortable doing the same.
 I am very intentional about how I delegate and the ways in which I support my team with guidance and autonomy.
 People need a safety net and a safe space to voice concerns.